Installation#

 Access the Helm Chart#

-The Starburst Gateway Helm chart is available in the Starburst Helm chart project.
+The Starburst Portal Helm chart is available in the Starburst Helm chart project.
+It contains both Starburst Gateway and Starburst data catalog.

 Use the following commands to access the chart: